 “I was in the neighbourhood,” Albert continued, before the man could respond.
 “I have clients on this street, you see.
 Or I did.
 And I thought, well, if I can help one household move on to bigger and better things, why not another?
 Why not let others here know of the opportunities, the wonderful opportunities, the last few opportunities I have available for interested parties?
-For those interested and motivated parties that want to take charge of their own destinies?
-That want to escape the mortal grind of the nine to five?
+For those interested and motivated parties who want to take charge of their own destinies?
+Who want to escape the mortal grind of the nine to five?
 Albert, I thought, Albert, let’s just knock on a few doors.
 Let’s just see if anyone wants to change their lives today.
 But everyone’s out, of course.
 Everyone’s punching the clock, hustling the hustle, shoulders to the wheel, everyone’s working, working, working to pay the man, am I right?”

-The man in the door way looked more puzzled than disinterested, and he gave a non-committal grunt.
+The man in the doorway looked more puzzled than disinterested, and he gave a non-committal grunt.

 Albert pressed on.
 “All that money.
 All that time.
-All that living going to rent, and mortgages, and taxes, and electricity, and car payments, and still people are just getting by.
+All that living going to rent, and mortgages, and taxes, and electricity, and phone bills, and car payments, and still people are just getting by.
 Scraping by.
 Struggling.
 Scrimping.
 Hoping.”
 He shook his head sadly.
 “Don’t you think there must be a better way?”

 The man rubbed his nose with the back of his hand and coughed, a nasty hacking sound.
 “So going door to door preaching at people is the way forward, is it?”

 “Oh, I’m not talking about what I do,” Albert said.
 “Heavens, no!
 I’m small potatoes.
 A tiny fish in an enormous pond.
 A mere cog in a beautiful machine.
 A messenger.
 A middle man.
 A recruiter.”
 He paused to let that sink in.
 The man wasn’t smiling, but he hadn’t moved to shut the door.
 That was enough.
-Albert opened his arms wide, to take in the pale spring sunshine and washed-out sky.
+That was all Albert needed.
+He opened his arms wide to take in the pale spring sunshine and washed-out sky.
 “But still – here I am, setting my own hours!
 No sitting in traffic for me!
 No buses or trains or crowded tubes!
 No clock watching!
 No interminable meetings or office politics or gossip, gossip, gossip!
 Just me.
 What would you prefer?”